Is My Car Insured? Here’s How to Check if You Have Car Insurance

 If you’re a first-time independent car owner, you may have been wondering if your car is insured.
-Maybe you’ve always relied on someone else to maintain your car insurance, such as your parents or spouse, and you’re not sure how to deal with your own car when you have to take over.
-If that happens, you need to verify that you have car insurance and that payments are current since it’s mandatory to be insured before you hit the road.
+Maybe you’ve always relied on your family members to maintain car insurance, such as your parents or spouse, and you’re not sure how to deal with your own car when you have to take it over.
+You need to verify that you have auto insurance and that payments are current since it’s mandatory to be insured before you hit the road.

 In most U.S. states, you’re required to show proof of insurance to renew your license or car tag.
 And if you’re in an accident or traffic stop, you’re usually required to share your current insurance information.

 Do you know which insurance company your family or household has used in the past?
 If so, that can be a good place to start.
-Many insurance companies offer online accounts where you can log in and review, update or renew your coverage.
+Many insurers offer online accounts where you can log in and review, update or renew your coverage.
 If you know the insurance company and the email address that would be associated with your account, you may be able to log in and see if your coverage is up to date.
-Can’t log in but you know the insurance company you’ve used in the past?
-Call the company’s customer service line and they may be able to locate your policy for you.

 Most people keep a copy of their car insurance policy or card somewhere in their vehicle.
 That way, it’s always available in case of an accident or traffic stop.
 If someone else has been keeping up with your car insurance for you, chances are they may have placed your documentation in your car too.